 Who is the best family law attorney in Clearwater, Florida?
 People search for queries like these all the time when looking for a divorce attorney, but is there really an answer to such a question.
 The better question is: “Who is the best family law attorney for me?
 Everyone’s case is different and while you may be able to find the oldest, the most experienced, or the most popular family law attorney near you, that doesn’t necessarily mean that lawyer will be the best family law attorney for you personally.
 A family law attorney that has been practicing for many years may have seen a bit of everything over the years and have a good general idea of how to assist with your legal issue.
 (They likely also charge a lot more than other attorneys.)
 But, if you are a mother trying to protect your children from an abusive father, your first pick likely wouldn't be an attorney that focuses on "men’s only divorce".
 The better choice may be a child custody lawyer that has experience with domestic violence.
 The point is, you have to find an attorney that fits your needs and your budget.

-So, who’s the best family law attorney in Clearwater, FL?
-The one that works for you.
+So, who’s the best family law attorney in Clearwater, Pinellas County, or all of Florida?
+The family law attorney that works for you.